The Music Box Continues My Bond with the Pianola (Player Piano)

 One of my friends in Belgium.

-These people are restoring and building pianolas and reproducing player pianos.
+The people of the Dutch Pianola Association are restoring and building pianolas and reproducing player pianos.

 The following pictures are from a rare Duca Philipps Feurich reproducing player piano restored by Mark Stikkelbroek from Venlo.